Flexbox

 }

-We said that row means horizontally, left to right.
+means horizontally, left to right.
 It is not entirely true, though.
 It applies in languages, which have writing order from left to right.
-In languages, which use the opposite order (right to left), the Flexbox row setting would follow that direction.
-This means that in languages, such as Arabic, flex-direction: row; would actually order items from right to left instead of left to right.
+In languages, which use the opposite order (right to left), the Flexbox row

 Main vs. cross axis

 To better understand some of the following concepts, we need to introduce some more terminology.
 Flexbox uses two axes.
-The main axis and the cross axis.
-They are perpendicular to each other.
+The main

-• The main axis is horizontal in row mode and vertical in column mode
+- The main axis is horizontal in row mode and vertical in column mode

-• The cross axis is vertical in row mode and horizontal in column mode
+- The cross axis is vertical in row mode and horizontal in column mode

-The direction of each axis depends on the writing mode (left to right in English) and flow-direction.
+The direction of each axis depends on the writing mode (left to right in English) and flow-direction

-• Main axis is left-to-right in row and right-to-left in row-reverse
+- Main axis is left-to-right in

-• Main axis is top-to-bottom in column and bottom-to-top in column-reverse
+- Main axis is top-to-bottom in

-• Cross axis is top-to-bottom in row and row-reverse
+- Cross axis is top-to-bottom in

-• Cross axis is left-to-right in column and column-reverse
+- Cross axis is left-to-right in

 Justify content

-In our previous examples, all the items were aligned to the flex-start - that is to the left when displaying as a row and to the top when displaying as a column.
-This is the default behavior, but you can change it with justify-content property.
-For alignment, you can use the following values:
+- that is to the left when displaying as a row and to the top when displaying as a column.
+This is the default behavior, but you can change it with justify-content

-• flex-start (default)
+flex-start

-• center
+center

 It allows you to align items on the main flex axis, that is:

 Because you can have either normal or reversed flex order, you can't specify alignment as left, right, top, or bottom.
-Instead, you work with flex-start and flex-end, which depends on whether you are in normal or reverse mode.
+Instead, you work with flex-start

 Distributing extra space

-The justify-content property can be used not only for aligning items, but also for spreading items evenly across all the available space on the main axis.
+property can be used not only for aligning items, but also for spreading items evenly across all the available space on the main axis.

 You can use these values:

-• justify-content: space-between;
+justify-content: space-between;

-• justify-content: space-around;
+justify-content: space-around;

-• justify-content: space-evenly;
+justify-content: space-evenly;

 In all cases, the items are distributed, so the space between neighboring items is always the same.
 The three values differ only in a way how the spacing between first and last item and the edge of the container is calculated.

-• space-evenly;: same space as between items
+: same space as between items

 Align items